radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

  ![Edit Join Profile](Media/edit-join-profile.jpg)

+ When editing the join, you can modify the secondary object, the attributes retrieved from the secondary object, computed attributes used in the join, and more advanced settings related to the primary object and join type.

 ### Secondary Object
+When editing a join profile, expand the
+	data source
+	object class
+	target base dn
+	scope
+	join condition

 ### Attributes

 ### Computed Attributes for Joins
 ### Advanced
 -	**Base DN** – The location in the directory containing the objects you would like to join with.
 This was set in step 7 above.